py-bbn

 Sampling

-pybbn.sampling.get_cdf(model: IReasoningModel) dict[Any, Any]
+pybbn.sampling.get_cdf(model: IReasoningModel) dict[str, Series]

 Parameters: